 The FDA continues to work with Medtronic to ensure the health and safety of device users, which remains our highest priority.
-This includes ensuring current patients continue to receive appropriate follow up monitoring and Medtronic continues to meet its obligations to support patients and health care providers.
+This includes ensuring Medtronic continues to meet its obligations to support patients and health care providers.

-The FDA is committed to providing important updates about the HeartWare device and we will continue to update the public as new information becomes available.
+The FDA is committed to providing important updates about the HeartWare device and we will continue to inform the public as new information becomes available.

 On this page:

 Heart failure is a chronic condition that typically worsens over time and can result in end-stage heart failure and death.
-Patients with end-stage heart failure suffer debilitating shortness of breath and physical exhaustion, painful swelling of the lower extremities, poor circulation (venous stasis) that results in painful wounds (ulcers) that will not heal, and fluid buildup in the lungs (pulmonary edema) and abdomen.
+Patients with end-stage heart failure suffer debilitating shortness of breath, physical exhaustion, painful swelling in legs and feet, and fluid buildup in the lungs and abdomen.

+The Medtronic HVAD System helps the heart by supporting the weak left ventricle and providing additional blood flow.
 The Medtronic HVAD System is a ventricular assist device used in end-stage heart failure patients who are waiting for a heart transplant.
 This use is known as bridge-to-transplant.
-The Medtronic HVAD System may also be used in end-stage heart failure patients who are not eligible or are too sick to receive a heart transplant, and whose symptoms cannot be managed by medications.
+The Medtronic HVAD System may also be used in end-stage heart failure patients who cannot have a heart transplant, and whose symptoms cannot be managed by medications.
 This use is known as destination therapy, which can extend a patient's life and improve their quality of life.
-The Medtronic HVAD System helps the heart by supporting the weak left ventricle and providing additional blood flow.

 The Medtronic HVAD System includes a pump implanted in the space around the heart (pericardium), a controller that controls the speed and function of the pump, a tube inserted into the heart to drain the blood, and a tube inserted in the aorta for the blood that is being pumped.
 The controller remains outside the patient's body and is connected to the pump by a flexible tube that passes through the patient's skin.
 The controller is powered either by batteries or a power supply that can be connected to a standard electrical power outlet.